 I am a writer and story-teller at heart.

-I find myself living at the edge of, and keeping an eye on social media, the Internet, spooky stuff and what is it like to be in a state of constant visual overload.
+I find myself living at the edge of, and keeping an eye on technology, spooky stuff and what is it like to be in a state of constant visual overload.

 Why Spooky Stuff?

 I have always been fascinated by horror and mystery, and the paranormal.
 As I child, I would evaluate the caliber of a library by seeing how much material they had about telekinesis, ghost ships, haunted houses, the Bermuda Triangle, Witchcraft…etc. The reading of horror novels came along in my teen years, took a firm hold of me and never let me go.

 The first movie that my mother saw in colour was “Horror of Dracula” with Christopher Lee.
 She was terrified of vampire movies after that, but she also developed an obsession with watching them.
 The problem was that my father worked shift work and she was too afraid to watch them alone at night.
 To solve this problem, when I was about 8 years old, she asked me if I would like to stay up late and watch them with her.
 I always agreed.
 Once every few months we would cozy up together and watch a good vampire movie.
 I felt very privileged to watch them with her.
 They did not scare me that way that they scared her.
 I found it kind of funny that after a vampire movie (and usually only after watching a vampire movie), she would crawl into bed with her rosary.
 This means for me that vampire movies were a happy and special experience.
 It was special “Mom and Me” time.